 Best month to buy a car

 While December has historically been the best month to buy a car, it isn't the only month to get a good deal.
-Although December and September are typically healthy months for the auto industry, Motor Intelligence found that due to unfavorable market conditions, dealers cut back incentives in 2020 and Motor Intelligence expects incentives to remain tight through 2021.
+December might lead the pack with incentives, but other months offer attractive buyer advantages as well.
 So, if your old vehicle breaks down in February, there's no need to wait 10 months to buy a new one.

 But why does the final month of the year consistently rank as the best month for buying a car?
 Unlike auto manufacturers, car retailers are committed to the calendar year.
 As the year comes to a close, dealers and sellers scramble to meet their sales goals and clear out old inventory, translating into significant savings for buyers.